Applications | Raman spectroscopy

 ST-300 standard SuperTran continuous flow cryostat

-When performing micro-Raman measurements on very small samples such as quantum dots, the experimental requirements are more demanding.
+When performing micro-Raman measurements on very small samples, such as quantum dots, the experimental requirements are more demanding.
 High positional stability and low vibration are absolutely necessary in order to keep the optics focused on the sample throughout the course of the measurement.

-The optical signal in micro-Raman is typically collected using a microscope objective with a high numerical aperture and short working distance of a few millimeters at most.
+The optical signal in micro-Raman is typically collected using a microscope objective with a high numerical aperture and a short working distance of a few millimeters at most.
 Therefore, the sample must also be placed very close to the window.

 The distance from the sample holder to the inner surface of the window is specified when ordering the ST-500.
-Additional sample holders may be ordered for different sample-to-window distances if necessary.
+Additional sample holders may be ordered for different sample-to-window distances.
 We recommend a distance of at least 2 mm between the sample and the window to prevent the window from cooling and collecting condensation.
 However, some microscope objectives require a shorter working distance.
 We will make the sample holder as close to the window as necessary, as long as our customers are aware that the window may get cold if the sample is less than 2 mm from the window.

 Some commercially available Raman systems use a microscope for the sample mounting stage.
 The ST-500 will fit in many popular microscopes, but for some models, it may be too high or too large in diameter.